The Key Features of

 Star-Drag Big Game Fishing Reels

-Ask any fisherman to name American made fishing reels and it's pretty much certain that Penn Reels will be at the top of his list
+Ask any fisherman to name an American-made big game reels and it's pretty much certain that Penn Reels will be at the top of his list.

-These large conventional reels, typified by the Penn Senator series, with take-apart frames and star drags were the reels of choice for the big game anglers of the past - Zane Grey, Philip Wylie, Ernest Hemmingway, Mike Lerner ...
+These large, relatively inexpensive, conventional reels - typified by the Penn Senator Series of big game fishing reels, with take-apart frames and star drags - were the reels of choice for the big game anglers of the past - Zane Grey, Philip Wylie, Ernest Hemingway, Mike Lerner...

 And of course, with modern materials they work even better now than they did then.